Linkurious/documentation-resources/User-Data Store Migration/README.md

    ```shell
    python3 dump-converter.py --dialect mssql -d schema.json -o export-parsed.sql export.sql > select-queries.sql
    ```
-4. The program will generate two files:
+4. The program will generate three files:
-   - export-parsed.sql : the new SQL import file to be used instead of the initial one
+   - `export-parsed.sql` : the new SQL import file to be used instead of the initial one
-   - select-queries.sql : a script containing the `select` queries for all the tables found in the initial script.
+   - `select-queries.sql` : a script containing the `select` queries for all the tables found in the initial script.
 It can be useful for debugging / crosscheck purposes.
+   - `schema.json` : the schema discovered in the input script, useful to resolve eventual schema conflicts (see later for more details)
 5. Setup your external database server and create an empty database
 6. Configure Linkurious Enterprise to point the new Database (refer to the correct version of the [documentation](https://doc.linkurio.us) in case of doubts)
 7. Start Linkurious Enterprise